Jesus was a Low-wage Worker

 Jesus was a low-wage worker, just like too many workers in the U.S. today.
 Nurses aides, hotel house-keepers, farm workers, day laborers, early childcare specialists, fast food workers, retail sales clerks, and custodians are examples of workers who provide needed services but who usually receive wages so low that they cannot keep a family out of poverty.
 Jobs should lift workers out of poverty, not keep them there.
 We sometimes justify poverty wages by assuming certain workers are not worth more, are not worthy of living wages.
 But all workers are people of God, made in God’s image.
 Jesus was a low-wage worker.
 Low-wage workers today, just like Jesus, deserve a living wage.

-Too many low-wage jobs -- Over one-quarter of all jobs in the U.S. (26%) pay poverty-level wages, so low that a full-time worker cannot keep a family of four out of poverty.
-These jobs are more likely to be held by people of color.
+Too many low-wage jobs -- Over one-quarter of all jobs in the U.S. (28%) pay poverty-level wages, so low that a full-time worker cannot keep a family of four out of poverty.
+These jobs are more likely to be held by women and people of color, marginal jobs for -- too often -- marginalized people.
 Just like Jesus.
-The table shows the workes who hold these jobs, based on race and ethnicity.
+The table shows the workes who hold these jobs, based on sex and race/ethnicity.
+For example, 39% of African American women hold poverty-wage jobs.
 Hispanics are most likely to be paid poverty wages followed by African Americans.

-No benefits and difficult work conditions -- Low-wage jobs are less likely to provide health insurance, a pension, or even paid sick leave.
-They are more likely to require evening, night, weekend, or rotating shifts.
-They are more likely to be part time.
+No benefits and difficult work conditions -- Low-wage jobs are less likely to provide health insurance, a pension, or even paid sick leave. (over 8 in 10 low-wage workers do not have a single paid sick day.
+These jobs are more likely to require evening, night, weekend, or rotating shifts and are more likely to be part time.

-Education is not the answer -- While more education can improve the job prospects for an individual, education of workers will not improve these jobs.
-Even if all workers were college graduates, we would still need people to sweep floors, and care for our children and elders.
-These jobs would still be poverty jobs.
-The problem is not the worker but the job.
+Education is not the answer -- While more education can improve the job prospects for an individual, allowing him or her to move to a better paying opportunity, more education for workers will not improve low-wage jobs.
+Even if everyone had a college degree, we would still need people to sweep floors, sell clothes, cook burgers, and care for our children and elders.
+These jobs would still be poverty-wage jobs.
+The only way to improve a poverty-wage job is to raise the pay.
+The "problem" is not the worker but the job.

 Unsafe work conditions -- Low-wage jobs are more likely to be dangerous or unsafe.
 Each year more than one out of every four meat-packing workers in the U.S. suffers an injury or work-related illness that requires medical attention beyond first aid.
 One out of every seven poultry processing workers is injured or becomes ill due to their job each year.